 Using the pen is straightforward: it will boot up when the top button is held down for about three seconds.
 In video mode, it will start recording automatically a few seconds later.
 A tiny hole at the back shows a red light that blinks every few seconds to indicate it's recording.
 Press the button again to stop recording.
 Then, either press again to make another recording or hold down the button to power off.
 Taking photos works the same way, except that a green light is shown while the photo is being taken.
 Taking a photo takes a few seconds and I'm unsure when the actual photo is taken, so standing still is recommended.
 The video/photo toggle switch at the USB plug is tiny, but flipping it is easy with the tip of the pen which you'll be holding anyway.
 In case the pen would ‘crash’ or hang (which did happen quite a bit initially, see the ‘hacking’ section), it can be reset by inserting a toothpick in a second tiny hole on the back.

 Here's a short sample of a video taken with the camera.
 If you enable YouTube's ‘high quality’ and view it fullscreen, it's pretty close to the quality of the actual recording.
-Or, you can download the original 3GP file here (1.33MiB).
-More sample videos can be found on the EyeSpyPro site.
+Or, you can download the original 3GP file here.
+More sample videos could be found on the (now vanished) EyeSpyPro site.

 Sometimes, an intermittent ‘bleep’ sound is present on the audio.
 It can be noticed in some of the EyeSpyPro videos.
 This is one of the flaws of this device.
 The other spy pen models don't have this, but most of them have much worse sound overall.
 The bleeps are only audible when recording in a quite silent environment, otherwise they are masked by the audio itself.
 Most likely there is insufficient decoupling of the circuits within the pen, and the bleeps are interference on the audio circuit from either the processor or the memory chip.
 When the automatic gain control boosts the volume, the interference becomes audible.
 You can hear what the bleep sounds like in this MP3 file of a recording made in a silent room.
 I managed to somewhat remedy the bleep sounds (see below): the first half of this recording was made before my ‘fix’, the second half after.